 - Increased body temperature.

 Vyvanse is a safe medication when taken as prescribed by a physician.
 However, it can also be addictive when misused or abused.
-It is classified by the FDA as a Schedule 2 drug, the classification given to prescription medications that have high potential for abuse and addiction 4.
+It is classified by the FDA as a Schedule 2 drug, the classification given to prescription medications which carry high potential for abuse and addiction.4

-Misuse and abuse of Vyvanse and other prescription drugs occurs when these drugs are used in a way other than indicated by a physician.
+Misuse and abuse of Vyvanse and other prescription drugs occurs when these drugs are used in ways other than those indicated by a physician.
 This includes: